up42/up42-py/docs/reference/asset-reference.md

 ### download_stac_asset()

 The `download_stac_asset()` function allows you to download a STAC asset from storage and returns the path to the downloaded file.
+A new directory for the file will be created.

 ```python
 download_stac_asset(